-St. Stephen’s School is an independent non-denominational and co-educational secondary school.
+St. Stephen’s School is an independent, non-denominational, and co-educational secondary school.
 Small by design, it enrolls boarding and day students for grades 9 through 12 and, in addition, offers a post-graduate (13th) year.
 The campus is adjacent to the United Nations Food and Agricultural Organization, diagonally across from the Circus Maximus, and a short walk from the Colosseum and the Roman Forum.
-St. Stephen’s is easily reached by bus, tram and subway – all of which have stops within a block of the school.
-Its privileged location in the centre of Rome provides unique cultural, educational and recreational opportunities for our students; class field trips and on-site lectures throughout the city are regularly scheduled in order to take advantage of the school’s advantageous position.
+St. Stephen’s is easily reached by bus, tram, and subway – all of which have stops within a block of the school.
+Its privileged location in the centre of Rome provides unique cultural, educational, and recreational opportunities for our students; class field trips and on-site lectures throughout the city are regularly scheduled in order to take advantage of the school’s advantageous position.

 The academic year runs from early September until June and is divided into two semesters.
 Classes are kept small.
 Our average class size is 13.
-The curriculum reflects the philosophy that “there is no substitute for a balanced and comprehensive preparation” in the six major subject areas: English language and literature, history, modern and classical languages, mathematics (courses range from algebra to calculus honors), science and the arts.
-Sculpture, studio art, drama, dance, music appreciation and chorus play an integral part in the curriculum.
-St. Stephen’s also offers a variety of history courses grounded on the classics.
+The curriculum reflects the philosophy that “there is no substitute for a balanced and comprehensive preparation” in the six major subject areas: English language and literature, history, modern and classical languages, mathematics (courses range from algebra to calculus honors), science, and the arts.
+Sculpture, studio art, drama, dance, music appreciation, and chorus play an integral part in the curriculum.
+St. Stephen’s also offers a variety of history courses grounded in the classics.
 The academic program is modeled on American independent school traditions.
 In 1975, the curriculum was broadened to include the International Baccalaureate (IB).
 St. Stephen’s is proud to have been the first institution in Italy to offer this rigorous program.
 Students also have the opportunity to prepare for a variety of Advanced Placement subjects.
 St. Stephen’s is accredited by the European Council of International Schools and the New England Association of Schools and Colleges.

 St. Stephen’s sits on two and one-half acres in the centre of historic Rome.
-The school, a converted convent and villa, is constructed around a central courtyard in the typical Roman tradition.
+The School, a converted convent and villa, is constructed around a central courtyard in the typical Roman tradition.
 The newly refurbished lower floor houses three state-of-the-art science laboratories, two brand new art studios, a photo lab, and a dance studio.
-The two upper stories house the newly renovated boarding residence and faculty apartments, a computer room, classrooms and the recently renovated Carter Library with its 14,000 volumes, an extensive collection of videos, CD Roms, microfiche, tapes and English as well as foreign language periodicals.
+The two upper stories house the newly renovated boarding residence and faculty apartments, a computer room, classrooms, and the recently renovated Carter Library with its 14,000 volumes, an extensive collection of videos, CD Roms, microfiche, tapes, and English as well as foreign language periodicals.
 The library resources and internet are available in the classrooms and in the computer room via the school-wide computer network.
-Offices, a dining hall, a snack bar and an assembly hall/theatre are located on the ground floor.
-The campus grounds include gardens, a terrace and courts for basketball and volleyball.
+Offices, a dining hall, a snack bar, and an assembly hall/theatre are located on the ground floor.
+The campus grounds include gardens, a terrace, and courts for basketball and volleyball.